Jorgenfje/Arduino-Projects/Parking-System/README.md

 ____________________________________________________________________________________________________________________________________________________

 An Arduino-based parking assist system using an **ultrasonic sensor**, **RGB LED**, and **8 status LEDs** to visualize distance to nearby obstacles.
-Designed to simulate a real car parking sensor — showing distance with color and LED intensity.
+Designed to simulate a real car parking sensor, showing distance with color and LED intensity.

 ____________________________________________________________________________________________________________________________________________________